khabardaar/khabardaar.github.io/content/episode/zero.md

 +++
 Description = "Episode 38: We watched Zero, the big budget Anand L. Rai extravaganza starring Bollywood superstar Shah Rukh Khan, alongside top-billing female leads Anushka Sharma and Katrina Kaif.
 The movie didn't impress us much; but then neither did Race 3 or Thugs of Hindostan earlier in 2018.
-So, this episode features our experience of watching Zero, followed by a discussion on the relevance of Bollywood's Khan triumverate." aliases = ["/38"] author = "Aparita" categories = []
+So, this episode features our experience of watching Zero, followed by a discussion on the relevance of Bollywood's Khan triumvirate." aliases = ["/38"] author = "Aparita" categories = []